 Volvo needs no introduction in the world of automobiles.
 The company announced to transition from gas-powered vehicles to electric in the years to come.
 EX 90 will replace its outgoing gas-powered counterpart Volvo XC 90.

 Volvo EX 90 will be powered by dual electric motors that produce an output of 400 to 500 hp.
 This would mean a zero to 60 mph time of under 5 seconds.
 The motors of Volvo EX 90 will draw power from a battery pack of 111 kWh.
 With this, it will give you a driving range of 300 miles.

-EX 90 will also feature a fast charging capability.
-It is set to give tough competition to Tesla’s fast-charging technology.
-EX 90’s 110 kWh battery pack will be rejuvenated from 10 to 80% in less than 30 minutes at a DC fast charging station, which means that in less than 10 minutes, your car will be good to go another 100 miles or so.
+The EX 90 will also include fast charging capability, aiming to rival Tesla’s fast-charging technology.
+The EX 90’s 110 kWh battery pack will recharge from 10 to 80% in under 30 minutes at a DC fast charging station, enabling you to get back on the road for another 100 miles in less than 10 minutes.

 However, real-time road stats are yet to be tested.
 If Volvo EX 90 is all that company is saying, then it will be a worthy buy starting at a price of $80,000.

 Read the full review of Volvo EX 90.